HyeonjunSim/pi-top-battery-status/battery_problems.md

 Go back to step 1

 **Step 3: Enable i2c**

 Open the following menu "Menu->Preferences->Raspberry Pi configuration", select "Interfaces".

 Is I2C already turned on?

-If yes, your system is damaged. pi-top proposes at this time to install a fresh system on the SD card.
+If yes, your system is damaged. pi-top proposes to install a fresh system on the SD card.

 If no, enable i2c and reboot your rpi.
 Then proceed with step 1.

 **Step 4: analyze output of i2cdetect**

 You should get something like
 ```
 i2cdetect -y 1